This Transport workflow covers all aspects of the

 add function.
 The flow will be: a client connects to the server, and sends a number, this number is then received by the server that adds another number to it and sends it back to the client.
 The client, upon receiving the number, disconnects and quits.

-NetworkDriver to write client and server code is pretty similar between clients and servers, there are a few subtle differences that you can see demonstrated below.
+NetworkDriver to write client and server code is similar between clients and servers; there are a few subtle differences demonstrated in this guide.

 A server is an endpoint that listens for incoming connection requests and sends and receives messages.